joemoose/psiops/docs/playing.md

 #### Complications

-You mostly accomplish what you intended, but there is a cost, a difficult choice, or a reduced impact on the outcome.
-Your action does not succeed quite as intended.
-In other words, you succeed, but the tactical situation becomes a little more complicated.
+You mostly accomplish what you intended, but at a cost, such as a difficult choice or with reduced impact on the outcome.
+Your action does not succeed quite as intended, and the tactical situation becomes a little more complicated.

 ### Action Check Results Example